edraut/thin-man/index.md

 See [here](/thin-man/server_details.html) for more dark magic you can do from your controller to vivify your client.

+### How to make a restul-AJAX app with ThinMan
+It's all good and well to give you this general-purpose Rails AJAX tool, but if you want to put together a restful AJAX app that doesn't suck, [follow these patterns](/thin_man/restful_ajax.html) we've learned from experience.

+### Extending ThinMan
+If you want to extend the javascript behaviors in ThinMan, [see here](/thin-man/extending.html)

 ### Authors and Contributors
 Eric Draut (@edraut), Adam Bialek (@abialek)